-In this case, however, Maria has no way of proving whether or not this candidate spoke to another, and must proceed assuming that they have not done so.
+In this case, however, Maria has no way of proving whether or not this candidate spoke to another, and must proceed to assume that they have not done so.
 This frustrates Maria as she feels this is a strong possibility and must decide whether to disqualify someone who is either dishonest or the best quality candidate for the position.

 Maria’s problem is not just an old one, but a really common one as well.
-To help with this, she purchased a software with pre-recorded video interviewing to help keep her screening processes clear and honest.
+To help with this, she purchased software with pre-recorded video interviewing to help keep her screening processes clear and honest.

-Pre-recorded video interviewing gives recruiters the option to randomize the questions they write for themselves, making the strategy of randomizing questions for candidates a possible and manageable one.
+On-demand video interviewing gives recruiters the option to randomize the questions they write for themselves, making the strategy of randomizing questions for candidates a possible and manageable one.
 This minimizes the likelihood two candidates will be asked to answer the same set of questions, giving the recruiter satisfaction that all questions have been answered with fairness and honesty.
 Recruiters are also able to choose unlimited variations of possibilities for each question in the interview, which are randomized.
 This ensures no two candidates receive the exact same set of interview questions, thus eliminating the probability of applicants sharing questions with one another.